fwaggle/atheme-opensex-tools/README.md

     ./merge.py atheme.db old.db

 ## Potential issues

-* I don't know if memos are to/from users or nicks.
-Pretending users atm.

 * Nickname record collisions - this needs refactoring into it's own list, instead of being a child of the User object.